Redth/Maui.VirtualListView/README.md

 All templates can contain a single `IView`, or alternatively you can use `VirtualViewCell` to wrap your view.

-The `VirtualViewCell` adds some additional bindable properties that are useful for adapting your views for things like separators and selection state:
+The `VirtualViewCell`'s `ResourceDictionary` will contain a set of values which are are useful for adapting your views for things like separators and selection state:

   - int SectionIndex
   - int ItemIndex